Healthcare

 It's like having a super-fast medical secretary who can read a patient's entire chart, fill out 12 different insurance forms simultaneously, and never misspell a diagnosis code.

-The founders combine firsthand clinical workflow experience (Shen worked in a rheumatology clinic) with patient-side pain (Huang as a biologic patient) and elite ML engineering backgrounds (Apple, Walmart AI, Uber), giving them rare empathy-plus-technical depth that pure technologists or pure clinicians lack.
+The founders combine firsthand clinical workflow experience (Shen quit Big Tech to work as a medical assistant in a clinic) with patient-side pain (Huang spent years fighting payers as a biologic patient herself) and elite ML engineering backgrounds (Apple/Siri, Uber One scaling to 13M+ members, Walmart AI).
+They met at Yale's CS50 class and have deep empathy-plus-technical depth that pure technologists or pure clinicians lack.